nathanaelbosch/ProbNumDiffEq.jl/docs/src/benchmarks/lotkavolterra.md

 ## Conclusion

-- **Use the EK1!** It seems to be strictly better than the EK0 here.
+- For such a low-dimensional problem the EK0 and EK1 have a very similar runtime.
   Though note that by using ParameterizedFunctions.jl, the Jacobian of the vector field is available analytically.
 - Orders behave as in classic solvers:
   Use low order for low accuracy, medium order for medium accuracy, high order for high accuracy.